Best Single-Speed & Fixie Bikes of 2023

 Wulf Core is a tested bike that has proven to offer the utmost fun and ageless looks that won’t age in decades!
 It’s hard to go wrong with full black color on a bike, especially when it’s matte black with a slight gloss.
 The bike comes at your door at a super cheap bike, while you might want to change out the pedals and brakes as soon as possible.
 Other than that, about 2000 miles later – the bike has been keeping up rather well.
 Just make sure to re-tighten the spokes after the break-in period.

-This quality single speed fixie bike from Pure Cycles is both as stylish as it is functional.
-With a lightweight steel frame and WTB Thickslick tires, you can happily hit the streets with speed and confidence.
+This quality single-speed fixie bike from Priority is both as stylish as it is functional.
+With a 6061 Alloy frame with a Cromoly fork and WTB ThickSlick 700x28c tires, you can happily hit the streets with speed and confidence.

-The Pure Cycles Original comes with 40mm deep-dish wheel, front and rear brakes, and fender mounts for wet weather.
+The Priority Ace comes with a 32H alloy wheel and front and rear v-brakes.
 What’s more, riders can conveniently swap from fixed to freewheel cycling with the simple flip-flop rear hub.
-Comes in six sizes for riders from 5.2″ to 6.2″ tall.
+Comes in four sizes for riders with inseams 28.5-32.5″.

 Steel / Flip-flop hub / 700x28C / Weight: 26lb